metaeducation/ren-c/extensions/README.md

 frequently--and is easier to get wrong if one is not fairly well versed in how Rebol is implemented.)

+(Note: Even if USE-LIBREBOL is selected, it *should* be possible to include the full core API.
+That feature is currently in flux.)

 ### cflags

 This is simply a BLOCK! of flags that are passed as strings to the compiler.